 Virtual Reality uses 360° video or animation to supersede the world as we know it, transporting users into a totally different universe by means of a VR headset or goggles.
 It’s a totally immersive experience that reimagines everything that we see.

 Meanwhile Augmented Reality uses a smart phone to layer a new kind of experience on top of our reality, creating interesting new interactions with the real world rather than replacing it.
 VR replaces our reality, AR enhances it.
 In many ways, AR offers more interesting experiential opportunities than VR, from showing customers how products may look on their person or in their homes to signposting offers or experiences out in the world.

-If you’re a house-hold brand name with budgets to burn and an awards shelf to keep topped up, building a sales or marketing strategy that includes the significant expense of AR or VR makes sense.
+If you’re a household brand name with budgets to burn and an awards shelf to keep topped up, the significant expense of AR or VR makes sense.
 Lots of big businesses have successfully launched into the AR or VR space and some of these applications even have real business value.

 Snapchat is doing some really interesting things with AR and a service they call Lens Studio, which lets their customers design and build augmented reality lenses for Snapchat.
 IKEA Place is another a new app which lets customer visualise what furniture might look like in their own homes.
 Both sensible applications for global mega brands.

 A good reason to invest

 But if you’re a smaller business, we believe that the pricing simply isn’t realistic.
 Doing AR or VR well (and who wants to do it badly?) is unlikely to return business value.
 Just doing it to create a bit of noise isn’t reason enough.